 Of major concern is the degree to which cell phone use impacts (and intrudes on) the relationship between parents and their children.
 Even incredibly young children are aware of the “ever present” device.
 Parental cell phone attachment may send a confusing message to young children.
 It can almost seem as though the phone is a personal friend - one that is hard to live without.
 When misplaced, it's all hands-on-deck until the golden nugget is found!

 To compare how cell phone addiction correlates to other addictions, pretend you are your child reading each sentence below.
-Each time the sentence is read insert a different noun from the following list into the blank space: cigarette(s), drink (alcoholic), cell phone.
-Give thoughtful consideration as to how your child may feel if/when observing the message expressed in each sentence.
+When reading the sentences, insert each noun from the following list into the blank space: cigarette(s), drink (alcoholic), cell phone.
+Give thoughtful consideration as to how your child may feel when observing the message expressed in each sentence.

 My mother/father....

-• exhibits a mood change when not having timely access to their __________.
+exhibits a mood change when not having timely access to a __________.

-Parents who are addicted to their cell phones may fail to realize that not only are they setting a poor example for their child(ren) but are also creating a strained parent/child relationship.
-Multi-tasking between daily work and family commitments has become so commonplace for parents that the thought of their actions having an unfavorable effect on their child(ren) does not cross their minds.
-However, one need only to observe parents in restaurants, waiting rooms, at youth sports activities, or sitting at traffic lights to see the degree to which cell phones impact daily life.
+Parents who are addicted to their cell phones may fail to realize that not only are they setting a poor example for their child(ren) but are also straining the parent-child relationship.
+Multi-tasking between daily work and family commitments has become a common practice for parents, leading them to overlook the potential negative impact of their behavior on their children.
+One needs only to observe parents in such settings as restaurants, waiting rooms, youth sports activities, or even sitting at traffic lights to recognize the degree to which cell phones impact daily life.

 When children have to compete with a cell phone, verbal and non-verbal interaction with their parents may decrease.
-Children who have been taught not to interrupt their parents when on the phone may respect their parents’ wishes but, over time, feel increasingly alienated and isolated, choosing not to confide in or consult with their parent(s) when problems arise.
-Their silence may actually be indicative of a deeper issue.
+Children who have been taught not to interrupt their parents when on the phone may comply with their parents’ wishes but, over time, may feel increasingly alienated and isolated, choosing not to confide in or consult with their parent(s) when problems arise.
+Their silence may actually be indicative of a deeper underlying issue.

 All children deserve as normal a childhood as possible.
 They are in the process of trying to make sense of the world and need their parents to actively assist them.
-Clearly an important tool, teaching proper cell phone use and etiquette should be viewed by parents as an essential child-rearing responsibility, with parent modeling the most critical component.
-If you think your children do not notice your behavior, you are wrong.
-As the old saying goes, children may not listen to everything their parents say but they are watching everything they do.
+Teaching proper cell phone use and etiquette must be viewed as an essential child-rearing responsibility, with parent modeling the most critical component.
+As the old saying goes, "children may not listen to everything their parents say but they are watching everything they do."

 © Sharon Knapp Lamberth, April 2022